-The main thing to achieve better scoring at golf is consistency and being confident of your swing when you have a particular shot to perform.
+The main thing to achieve better scoring in golf is consistency and being confident in your swing when you have a particular shot to perform.

 Make sure you can only see three knuckles – those of the ring, middle, and index fingers.